Gordon Ramsay Scrambled Eggs (Foolproof! 4 Min)

 scrambled eggs on english muffin on plate

-If you like your eggs dry and on the rubbery side, this recipe is not for you.
-No judging 🙂
+If you like your eggs dry and rubbery, this recipe probably isn’t for you.
+No judgement 🙂 But if you’re after luscious scrambled eggs with a simple technique, prepare to be converted.

 What to expect